Best Online Learning Strategies for Adult Learners That Work

 Community Discord, Slack, Reddit Peer accountability

-For those investing significant money in courses, prioritize platforms that offer active learning features over those that simply provide video content.
-Platforms with built-in quizzes, interactive exercises, and community features produce better outcomes per dollar spent.
+For significant course investments, prioritize platforms that offer active learning features over those providing only video content.
+Platforms with built-in quizzes, interactive exercises, and community features typically produce better outcomes per dollar spent.

 Common Mistakes Adult Learners Make (and How to Avoid Them)